desenvolvedorjairomonassa/AIAgentshackathon/README.md

 # AI Agents hackathon
 AI Agents Hackathon at Microsoft AI Skills Fest

+# version 0 - agent study planning with tool to save the plan in json
+agent_planning.py

+# using chainlit for web interface
 for run
 ```
 python -m chainlit run .\app.py -w